Nevada could elect first-ever female-majority statehouse

 RENO, Nev.
 (AP) — Nevada voters could soon make history by electing the country's first female-majority state legislature.

-The Reno Gazette-Journal reports women, after winning a record number of primary contests last month, could make up nearly two-thirds of the statehouse by Nov.
-7.
+Women, after winning a record number of primary contests last month, could make up nearly two-thirds of the statehouse by Nov.
+7, the Reno Gazette-Journal reported .

+"In the past, we've had to ask women five, six, seven times to run for office," said Danna Lovell, director of Emerge Nevada, a Democrat-linked candidate training nonprofit based in Las Vegas.
+"Whereas now, they're worried.
+They're scared about what's going on in their communities. ...
+I think there's an extremely great possibility for a female majority."

-A Reno Gazette Journal analysis of voter registration data shows women, based on their party registration and the partisan makeup of their districts, are favored to control 27 seats heading into the 2019 Nevada Legislature — 19 in the Assembly and eight in the Senate.
+Women, based on their party registration and the partisan makeup of their districts, are favored to control 27 seats heading into the 2019 Nevada Legislature — 19 in the Assembly and eight in the Senate, a Reno Gazette Journal analysis of voter registration data shows.

 Still, they have to add at least five seats — including four in highly competitive Assembly districts — to secure a 32-seat majority.